 https://www.chevron.com/ |

 Chevron Corporation is one of the largest producers of oil in Nigeria.
 The company operates in Nigeria through its subsidiary Chevron Nigeria Limited (CNL).
 Chevron operates under a joint-venture arrangement with the Nigerian National Petroleum Corporation (NNPC) for offshore and onshore assets in the Niger Delta region.
-Through this joint venture, it holds 40% interest in eight concessions in the onshore and near-onshore regions of the Niger Delta.
-The company also operates the Agbami Field, one of Nigeria’s largest deepwater discoveries, and has non-operated interest in the Usan Field.
+Through this joint venture, it holds 40 percent interest in eight concessions in the onshore and near-onshore regions of the Niger Delta.
+The company also operates the Agbami Field, one of Nigeria's largest deepwater discoveries, and has non-operated interest in the Usan Field.
+Chevron has announced plans to deploy a new rig in late 2026 following its acquisition of a 40 percent stake in the PPL 2000 and PPL 2001 offshore licenses, reaffirming its long-term strategic commitment to Nigeria's upstream sector.

 Share